Born: 04/08/1950

 Style: Right-handed, Shakehand

 Istvan Jonyer was born 4 August, 1950 in Miskolc, Hungary.
-He was one of the members of the Golden Generation of the Hungarian table tennis in 1970’s, and one of the best players in the world at the time.
-He was the World Ranking leader multiple times.
+He was one of the members of the Golden Generation of Hungarian table tennis in 1970’s, and one of the best players in the world at the time.
+He was the World Ranking leader back in 1975.

-Jonyer won 4 World Championships in his career, twice in doubles, once in singles & team events.
+Jonyer won 4 World Championships titles in his career, twice in doubles, once in singles & team events.
 He also is a 4-time European champion, twice in doubles & team events.
 Hungarian star won two Europe Top 16 tournaments.
-On the professional tour circuit, Jonyer won 4 singles and 11 doubles titles in his career.
+On the professional tour circuit, Jonyer won 4 singles and 12 doubles titles in his career.
 On the national level, he is a 25-time Hungarian champion – 11 times in doubles, 8 times in mixed doubles and 6 times in singles event.
-On the club level, Jonyer won 8 Hungarian Extraliga, three Austrian Bundesliga, 6 Champions League and two ETTU Cup titles.
+On the club level, Jonyer won 7 Hungarian Extraliga, three Austrian Bundesliga, 4 Champions League and two ETTU Cup titles.

 WORLD CHAMPIONSHIPS